Tag: vegan

 The Food Yoga Academy is now offering Food Yogi level 2 certification, however, students will have first completed level 1 to be eligible.

-The Food Yogi Level 2 Certification will dive deeper into the art and science of food yoga, providing much more information, case studies, and realizations, which will equip students with a thorough understanding of the science.
+The Food Yogi Level 2 Certification delves deeper into the art and science of food yoga, offering comprehensive information, case studies, and insights that equip students with a robust understanding of the underlying science.

-Students will receive both a PDF certificate they can hang on their wall, as well as a digital badge they can proudly display on their online resume, website and social media pages.
+Upon completion, students will receive a PDF certificate suitable for display, along with a digital badge they can showcase on their online resume, website, and social media profiles.

 Once students have completed both levels they are then eligible for Food Yoga Master training where they will be invited to spend a week with me in Colombia at Juliana’s Animal Sanctuary and retreat.